mdcoxe/recipe-share-app/README.md

 - Used new tech - React Native, Google/Facebook Auth API
 - Users can register, login, log out
 - Users can create, edit, and delete
+- Users can sort list of all recipes
+- Finished product styling

+## Post MVP
 - Users can favorite/save recipe
+- Users can sort and search feeds
-- Users can sort list of all recipes viewable by user(all public + all private owned by user)
+- Users can view a private feed of user created recipes and liked recipes
-- Finished product styling

-## Color Palette
- #5D0C1D - Logo Background
-#f2a22c
+- Build in photo upload functionality (Upload from album or take photo)